Diagnosing endometrial cancer

 Coping and support

 After you receive a diagnosis of endometrial cancer, you may have many questions, fears and concerns.
-Every person finds his or her own way to cope with an endometrial cancer diagnosis.
+Every person eventually finds a way to cope with an endometrial cancer diagnosis.
 In time, you'll find what works for you.
 Until then, you might try to:

 - Find out enough about endometrial cancer to make decisions about your care.
 Find out enough about your cancer so that you feel comfortable about making treatment choices.
-Ask your doctor about the stage, your treatment options and their side effects.
-In addition to talking with your doctor, look for information in your local library and on the internet.
+Ask your health care team about the stage and your treatment options and their side effects.
+Ask your care team to recommend places you can go to get more information about cancer.
 Good sources of information include the National Cancer Institute and the American Cancer Society.

 - Maintain a strong support system.
 Strong relationships may help you cope with treatment.
 Talk with close friends and family members about how you're feeling.
 Connect with other cancer survivors through support groups in your community or online.
-Ask your doctor about support groups in your area.
+Ask your health care team about support groups in your area.

 - Stay involved in your usual activities when you can.
 When you're feeling up to it, try to stay involved in your usual activities.